From BR Bullpen

 In 2007, Webb threw 42 consecutive scoreless innings from July 20 to August 17, including three consecutive complete game shutouts.
 He was the first hurler to top 40 scoreless innings since Orel Hershiser in 1988 and was tied with Rube Foster for 12th in major league history.
 He finished the season 18-10, 3.01 and was runner-up for the Cy Young Award.

 Webb won his first nine starts in 2008, the best start by a pitcher since Andy Hawkins won 10 in 1985.
 He finished the year with 22 wins, and again was runner-up for the Cy Young Award.
 After being the Diamondbacks' opening day starter in 2009, he missed the remainder of the season with a shoulder injury, and was out of action again all of 2010 after undergoing a second surgery in August of 2009.
 He then signed a free agent contract with the Texas Rangers for the 2011 season.
 He began throwing again in spring training and aimed to be back pitching in the majors in May, but his progress was halted by a recurrence of the problem, requiring a third surgery.
 He then sat ou all of 2012 and began another comeback attempt in the fall, but soon experienced a return of the pain.
-On February 4, 2013, he announced that he was putting a term to his career, having gone in one appearance from one of the pitchers in the game to someone who was completely unable to pitch.
+On February 4, 2013, he announced his retirement.

 Notable Achievements